hone1er/threes/README.md

 # What I learned making this game
-  The main goal of this project was to learn more about using web sockets.
+  The main goal of this project was to learn more about using web sockets and building a web apps with React, using hooks.

   I learned how to connect the client and server through a web socket and how to use this connection to communicate between clients.
+I also learned about the use of namespaces as they relate to sockets, and how to create, join, and communicate with rooms within each namespace.

+  This game has also allowed me to improve my working knowledge of hooks and the context API from React.
+All state management was done with hooks and the context API.

-I implemented this project using Socket.io and Express for the backend as well as ReactJS for the front-end.
+  This project was implemented using Socket.io and Express, as well as ReactJS for the front-end.